palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/xiao_eink_expansion_board_v2.md

 The ePaper driver board features a 24-pin FPC connector, built-in charging IC for efficient and safe battery charging, and a JST 2-pin BAT connector for easy battery connection.
 Ideal for creating WiFi-enabled digital photo frames.

 :::note
-This breakout board does not include an eInk display; the display must be purchased separately.
+This breakout board does not include an ePaper display; the display must be purchased separately.
 :::

 ## Introduction